rafael-kolbe/k8-learning/docs/1_getting_started.md

 When creating a container, just specify the image.
 This can be done in a `yaml` file.
 Also, images are made and configured in a `Dockerfile` file.

+Kubernetes is an orchestration technology that manages multiple containers.